 “Gina Rise.”

 “How do you know that?”
-Christophe asks.
+Christopher asks.

 “Tina ran away with her.”